 When Esso Oil decided to change its name, it reportedly spent over $100 million coming up with its new name: Exxon.
-For $50 million, I could have come up with that name and saved them half ;) The point is, while you’re not likely to spend $100 million, naming your new business is a very important decision.
-In additional to the right name, there are a few legal requirements for naming an LLC that you need to keep in mind.
+For $50 million, I could have come up with that name and saved them half.
+The point is, while you’re not likely to spend $100 million, naming your new business is a very important decision.
+In addition to the right company name, there are a few legal requirements for naming an LLC to keep in mind.

-Your LLC Name Cannot be Confusingly Similar to Another Business
+LLC Names Cannot be Confusingly Similar to Another Business

 LLC Specific Naming Requirements

-The fact that your business is an LLC also imposes requirements on your company.
+The fact that your business an LLC also imposes requirements on your company by the state.
 While each state has slightly different requirements for LLCs, the general requirement is that your business name must end in one of the following: